openshift/installer/Documentation/design/installconfig.md

     // only one of the platform configuration should be set Platform    `json:"platform"`

     // License is an OpenShift license needed to install a cluster.
     License string `json:"license"`

     // PullSecret is the secret to use when pulling images.
     PullSecret string `json:"pullSecret"`
 }

 type Admin struct {
     Email string `json:"email"`
     Password string `json:"password"`
+    SSHKey string `json:"sshKey"`
 }

 type Platform struct {